solo-io/workshops/gloo-edge/gloo-edge/README.md

 - Simplifying very large routing configurations for a single Virtual Service
 - Restricting ownership of routing configuration for a tenant to a subset of the whole Virtual Service.

-Let's rewrite our Virtual Service to use delegate the routing information to a Route Table:
+Let's rewrite our Virtual Service to delegate the routing to a Route Table:

 ```bash
 kubectl apply -f - <<EOF